xyutao/fscil/data/index_list/README.md

 Then, at session t (t>1), finetune the model trained at the previous session (t-1), only using the images in session_t.txt.

 For evaluating the model at session t, first joint all the encountered test sets as a single test set.
-Then test the current model using all the test images and compute the recognition accuarcy.
+Then test the current model using all the test images and compute the recognition accuracy.